Internal regulation

 In elementary school and preschool

-If a pupil arrives late, he can only go to class with the authorisation of the primary school director and will be accompanied by an adult from the school in class.
+If a pupil arrives late, he can only go to class with the authorization of the primary school director and will be accompanied by an adult from the school in class.

 In middle school and high school